Trade unions lament new Welsh rail deal

 The UK government has been asked to comment on the matter of allowing the state to run a rail franchise.

-Russell George, Welsh Conservative infrastructure spokesman, expressed concerns over the Welsh Government's "lamentable record delivering major projects in Wales"
+Russell George, Welsh Conservative infrastructure spokesman, expressed concerns over the Welsh Government's "lamentable record delivering major projects in Wales".

 He said: "We can only hope for the sake of millions of passengers across the country that lessons have been learned.